iqiyi/xHook/README.md

 Pass `1` to `flag` for enable SFP.
 Pass `0` to `flag` for disable. (**enabled** by default)

 **xhook is NOT a compliant business layer library.
 We have to calculate the value of some pointers directly.
 Reading or writing the memory pointed to by these pointers will cause a segmentation fault in some unusual situations and environment.
 The APP crash rate increased which caused by xhook is about one ten-millionth (0.0000001) according to our test.
 (The increased crash rate is also related to the ELFs and symbols you need to hook).
-Finally, we have to use some trick to ignore this harmless crashing.
+Finally, we have to use some trick to prevent this harmless crashing.
 We called it SFP (segmentation fault protection) which consists of: `sigaction()`, `SIGSEGV`, `siglongjmp()` and `sigsetjmp()`.**

 **You should always enable SFP for release-APP, this will prevent your app from crashing.
 On the other hand, you should always disable SFP for debug-APP, so you can't miss any common coding mistakes that should be fixed.**